Automation AI Self‑Hosting

 For the technically curious, here’s how it works:

-- Nix Configuration — Everything is defined in a Nix module, from the agent’s model (I’m using DeepSeek‑Reasoner via a custom provider) to cron schedules and Discord webhook targets.
+• Nix Flake — Everything is defined declaratively: the agent’s model (qwen3.6‑plus via DashScope’s OpenAI‑compatible endpoint), compression settings, auxiliary models for vision/search/skills, and Discord webhook targets.
 It’s reproducible and version‑controlled.

 It’s not magic — it’s a well‑designed harness that turns a capable LLM into a reliable, autonomous tool.